-I like the series 4 performance monitor with it’s ability to track the intensity level, stroke rate and other statistics throughout my exercise session.
-The S4 gives me accurate feedback on my heart rate, stroke rate, workout intensity, duration and distance rowed.
+I like series 4, performance monitor, with its ability to track the intensity level, stroke rate, and other statistics throughout my exercise session.
+The S4 gives me accurate feedback on my heart rate, stroke rate, workout intensity, duration, and distance rowed.

 The meticulously designed solid ash, stained honey oak construction helps to diminish noise and vibration in my environment during my training.

-The WaterRower with S4 is 84 inches wide x 21 inches high x 22 inches deep and weighs 117 pounds.
-It comes with a 1 year warranty on the frame and components.
+The WaterRower with S4 is 84 inches wide x 21 inches high x 22 inches deep and weighs 53 Kgs.
+It comes with a 1-year warranty on the frame and components.

-The warranty can be upgraded to a full 5 years on the frame and 3 years on the components by simply completing the registration form.
+The warranty can be upgraded to a full 5 years on the frame and 3 years on the components by simply completing the rowing machine registration form.

-This gave me time to adjust to the machine and learn the unique movements required without pushing myself to the limit with the highest resistance when first using machine.
+- This gave me time to adjust to the machine and learn the unique movements required without pushing myself to the limit with the highest resistance when first using a machine.

-As I became more accustomed to the WaterRower, I gradually increased the amount of water in the tank for each workout session.
+- As I became more accustomed to the WaterRower machine, I gradually increased the amount of water in the tank for each workout session.

-Another thing I really like about the WaterRower is the comfortable padded seat that comes with the product.
-I have used other rowers where the seat was quite uncomfortable especially during intense workouts.
+Another thing I really like about the WaterRower machine is the comfortable padded seating that comes with the product.
+I have used other seated row machines where the seat was quite uncomfortable especially during intense workouts.

-The seat is well designed to allow free movement with no restraint yet padded enough to prevent any discomfort throughout long workout sessions.
+The seated row machine is well designed to allow free movement with no restraint yet padded enough to prevent any discomfort throughout long workout sessions.

-With it’s maximum weight capacity of 1,000 pounds, the WaterRower with S4 monitor can handle my most intense workouts.
-The sturdy dual rail construction of the WaterRower provide a stable workout for me even during intense portions of my routine.
+With its maximum weight capacity of 1,000 pounds, the WaterRower machine with an S4 monitor can handle my most intense workouts.
+The sturdy dual-rail construction of the WaterRower machine provides a stable workout for me even during intense portions of my routine.